Se ahorraron cientos de horas de procesos manuales al predecir la audiencia de juegos al usar el motor de flujo de datos automatizado de Domo.

 The dashboard market is crowded, and not every tool fits every need.
 Some platforms excel at self-service but struggle with governance.
 Others offer powerful analytics but require technical expertise to use.

-It also helps to be honest about your architecture.
+And honestly, it helps to be honest about your architecture.
 Many popular tools (like Tableau or Microsoft Power BI) can create great visualizations, and they often work best in certain ecosystems or setups.
-At the same time, they’'re commonly deployed alongside separate tools for ingestion, transformation, and metric governance—which can add maintenance overhead and increase the odds of conflicting calculated fields.
+At the same time, they're commonly deployed alongside separate tools for ingestion, transformation, and metric governance, which can add maintenance overhead and increase the odds of conflicting calculated fields.

 If your team is trying to cut tool sprawl, look for a platform that brings data integration, transformation, governance, and dashboards together, with AI features available inside the dashboard experience (not reserved for only a premium tier).